Folk music, master

 Besides instrument studies, ensemble playing is also integral to the programme.
 The largest ensemble is the Sibelius Academy Folk Big Band (FBB) that consists of 30–40 folk music students and teachers.
 As a student, you will have the opportunity to join the band’s activities.

-The Master’s Programme in Folk Music regularly releases recordings, study materials and theses that can be browsed online at Etno.net page.
+The Master’s Programme in Folk Music regularly releases recordings, study materials and theses that can be browsed online on the Etno.net page.

 Admissions guide